 Treatment options range from intrauterine insemination (IUI) to the more involved IVF.
-Whichever treatment you choose, the procedures are basically identical to the non-LGBT versions, except for the source of the sperm.
+Whichever treatment you choose, the procedures are basically identical to the non-LGBTQ versions, except for the source of the sperm.
 You will need to pick a sperm source for your treatment.
 Sperm banks (list of popular banks) have evolved in recent years, and most now offer detailed donor profiles so you can pick the right donor.
 We can advise you what to look for when it’s time to pick a donor.

 Which mother will carry the child?

 Each couple will decide which mother will carry the pregnancy.
 Some couples decide who will carry the pregnancy before they visit their fertility doctor, while others will hold off on the decision.
 We advise holding off a final decision as the diagnostic workup may indicate that one partner is more medically appropriate.

 IVF for Lesbian Couples and Single Women in Seattle